-Museums, castles, theme parks, and world-class national parks are some of the places you can “travel” to without leaving the couch (or bed, we won't judge).
+Museums, castles, theme parks, and world-class national parks are some of the places you can “travel” to without leaving the couch (or bed, I won't judge).
 Here are just a few places you can virtually visit:

 As a child, National Geographic is what first flickered my curiosity of foreign cultures and places.
 Today, magazine choices have expanded far beyond the classics, covering all kinds of travel niches.
 Here are just a few:

 If there's one thing that border restrictions have taught us, it's that there is plenty of undiscovered beauty close to home.

 On a whole, local travel is gaining traction, both as a method of responsible travel as well as the collective realization that one's own surroundings are also worth exploring.
 Consider nearby weekend getaways, cozy Airbnb stays, new camping spots, or reachable national parks.
 Check Google Maps or your local tourism board for parks or trail ideas.